Current Openings

 - Safety: It is the policy of MAC to provide a safe and healthy workplace.
 The ability to perform all tasks in a safe manner and in accordance with company policy is essential.
 All company policies and procedures to be followed.
 It is essential to perform tasks in accordance to MAC safety procedures and ensure MIOSHA guidelines are followed.

-- Understand how grain handling equipment works and its necessary components to be able to understand when maintenance is needed
+- Understand how grain handling equipment works and its necessary components to be able to understand when maintenance is needed.

 - Other tasks as assigned